b. Mitty Lene Collier, 21st June 1941, Birmingham, Alabama, U.S.A.

 It was in 1964, that Mitty re-recorded the James Cleveland spiritual 'I Had A Talk With My God Last Night', substituting the word 'God' for the word 'man'.

-Produced by Billy Davis, the song wasn't Mitty's highest charting single, however, it has been covered by many artists, including Dusty Springfield, Marva Wight, Inez Foxx and Shirley Brown, and did reach number 3 on Cashbox Magazines chart at the time.
+Produced by Billy Davis, the song wasn't Mitty's highest charting single, however, it has been covered by many artists, including Dusty Springfield, Marva Wright, Inez Foxx and Shirley Brown, and did reach number 3 on Cashbox Magazines chart at the time.

 'Sharing You' became a top ten R & B 45 in 1966.